Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2025-02-25-NonViolentCommunication.md

 ## Core Components of Nonviolent Communication

-Here are 6 of takeaways that connected with me from the book:-
+Here are some takeaways that connected with me most from the book :-

 1. **Observation Without Evaluation**: Focus on objective observations free from personal judgments or evaluations.
 This clarity prevents misunderstandings and reduces defensive reactions.